presidentbeef/melon/README.md

 MELON is a new communication paradigm for mobile ad hoc networks (MANETs).

-This library is a prototype implementation of MELON in Ruby using ZeroMQ.
+This library is a prototype implementation of MELON in Ruby.

 ### Concepts